Sokurov completes power series with "Faust" film

 The action of the German-language Faust is set in the 19th century in a town of narrow streets, teeming squares and dark tunnels.

-The screen is drained of color as Faust and the moneylender set out to seduce the beautiful and innocent Margarete, despite having killed her brother in a bar brawl.
+The screen is drained of colour as Faust and the moneylender set out to seduce the beautiful and innocent Margarete, despite having killed her brother in a bar brawl.

 Stench and filth are never far away, from the opening scene featuring the scientist Faust gouging the heart from a corpse to the hideously flabby moneylender defecating in a church.